jimratliff/GenoMac-user/resources/docs_to_display_to_user/Waterfox_how_to_configure_basic_extensions.md

   - The script will already have opened the Waterfox application for you.
 - ❑ From the application menu, choose Tools » Extensions and Themes (⇧⌘A)

+> [!NOTE]
+> You will see other extensions besides the ones below.
+Be patient!
+We’ll configure those in a later step.

 ## Enable, and optionally pin, each of the following extensions
 - ❑ 1Password - Password Manager
   - ❑ Pin 📌 ? ✅